Tama-Toledo/community-visioning/content/event/2022-04-07-walking-audit.md

 Minutes from our last meeting on March 3, 2022, are now available at [this link](./document/meeting-2022-03-03/).

-Our April "meeting" will actually be a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Everyone is invited to attend and walk together!**
+For our April "meeting" we had planned a [Walking Audit](https://www.aarp.org/livable-communities/getting-around/aarp-walk-audit-tool-kit/) conducted by an experienced representative from Wellmark's [Healthy Hometown](https://www.wellmark.com/about/community/community-health-improvement/iowa) initiative.  **Due to weather concerns this event has been POSTPONED to May 4 at 5 PM.**  **Everyone is invited to attend and walk together!**

+We will have a **regular meeting** at the **Wieting, 5 PM, April 7**, instead of the Walking Audit.

 {{< embed-pdf url="../../pdfs/Tama-Toledo-Walk-Audit-Flyer.pdf" >}} <p/>